Stand Up to ED

 An erection is a very complex process involving coordinated, normally functioning arteries, veins, and nerves.
 In addition to the above, a normal erection also requires a normal level of testosterone.
 Adequate sensory stimulation from the brain is important for the initiation of an erection.

-Since an erection requires a precise sequence of events, ED can occur when any of the events is disrupted.
+Since an erection requires a precise sequence of events, Erectile Dysfunction can occur when any of the events is disrupted.
 The sequence includes nerve impulses in the brain, spinal column, and area around the penis, and response in muscles, fibrous tissues, veins, and arteries in and near the corpora cavernosa.
-The vast majority of cases of E.D. have an organic etiology.
-Organic causes of E.D. account for 90% of cases of this condition.
+The vast majority of cases of ED have an organic etiology.
+Organic causes of ED account for 90% of cases of this condition.

 Damage to nerves, arteries, smooth muscles, and fibrous tissues, often as a result of disease, is alcoholism, multiple sclerosis, atherosclerosis, high blood pressure, vascular disease, and neurologic disease—account for about 70 percent of ED cases.
-Between 35 and 50 percent of men with diabetes experience ED.
+Between 35 and 50 percent of men with diabetes experience ED, and will need some form of Erectile Dysfunction Treatment.
 Damage to the nerves causing erection can occur with prostate, colon, or pelvic surgery or radiation.

 Your doctor might recommend evaluating the blood flow in your penile arteries using a Doppler Ultrasound.
 This is a non-invasive test, however, the test needs to be performed with a flaccid and erect penis, and this can only be accomplished by injecting a medication into the penis, causing an erection.
 This is done with a tiny diabetic needle.
 Additional testing with biothesiometry, corpus cavernosometry and cavernosography, nocturnal penile tumescence and angiography is only recommended in select situations.